-Service/organisation What they do in brief Contact details School nurse Confidential advice and health information Family Information Service (FIS) A range of support for families including access to family support worker http://cornwall.childrensservicedirectory.org.uk MARU Multi-disciplinary response to concerns about the safety of a child 0300 1234100 CAMHS Helps children and young people deal with emotional, behavioural or mental health issues 01872 221400 ASD team Supporting multi-agency working for children with autism Behaviour support service Support on strategies for children with behavioural difficulties Referral through school Dyslexia support Support on strategies for children with dyslexia Referral through school
+Service/organisation What they do in brief Contact details School nurse Confidential advice and health information Family Information Service (FIS) A range of support for families including access to family support worker http://cornwall.childrensservicedirectory.org.uk MARU Multi-disciplinary response to concerns about the safety of a child 0300 1234100 CAMHS Helps children and young people deal with emotional, behavioural or mental health issues 01872 221400 ASD team Supporting multi-agency working for children with autism Speech and language support Support on strategies for children with speech and language difficulties Referral through school Dyslexia support Support on strategies for children with dyslexia Referral through school

 Other agencies may also be involved, depending on need.
-Enquiries about specific services should be made to the SENCo.
+Enquiries about specific services should be made to the SENDCo.